Hafenrundfahrt Hamburg

 • In 2003, a new urban development project, the HafenCity Project, began on 160 hectares of portland between Elbe bridges and Kehrwiederspitze.
 This urban settlement combines living quarters, workspace, culture, tourism, and more and will be completely ready by 2025.

-Things to do at Hamburg Harbor
+Things to see at Hamburg harbor

 Hamburg Harbor